Rohtas Fort, India: History

 The early history of Rohtas is obscure.
-According to the local legends, the Rohtas hill was named after the Rohitāśva, a son of the legendary king Harishchandra.
+According to the local legends, the Rohtas hill was named after the Rohitāśva, the son of a legendary king Harishchandra.
 However, the legends about Rohitāśva make no mention of this area, and no pre-7th century ruins have been found at the site.

 The oldest record at Rohtas is a short inscription of "Mahasamanta Shashanka-dava", whom John Faithfull Fleet identified with the Gauda king Shashanka.
 The Chandra and Tunga dynasties, which ruled in Bengal and Odisha regions respectively, traced their origin to a place called Rohitagiri, which may possibly be modern Rohtas.
 However, no evidence has been found at Rohtas to confirm this theory.

 A 1223 CE (1279 VS) inscription suggests that Rohtasgarh was in possession of one Shri Pratapa.
 The inscription states that he defeated a "Yavana" army; the "Yavana" here probably refers to a Muslim general.
 F. Kielhorn identified Shri Pratapa (Śrī-Pratāpa) as a member of the Khayaravala dynasty, whose inscriptions have been found at other locations in the Rohtas district.
 The members of this dynasty ruled the Japila territory as feudatories, possibly that of the Gahadavalas.
 The Khayaravalas are probably represented by the modern Kharwars.

 In 1539 CE, the Fort of Rohtas passed out of the hands of the Hindu kings into those of Sher Shah Suri.
 Sher Shah Suri had just lost the Fort at Chunar in a fight with the Mughal emperor Humayun and was desperate to gain a foothold for himself.
 Sher Shah requested the ruler of Rohtas that he wanted to leave his women, children and treasure in the safety of the fort, while he was away fighting in Bengal.
 The king agreed and the first few palanquins had women and children.
 But the later ones contained fierce Afghan soldiers, who captured Rohtas and forced the Hindu king to flee.
 During Sher Shah Suri's reign 10000-armed men guarded the fort and it contained a permanent garrison.

-Haibat Khan, a trustworthy soldier of Sher Shah built the Jamia Masjid in 1543 AD, which lies to the west of the fort.
+Haibat Khan, a general of Sher Shah Suri built the Jami Masjid in 1543 AD, which lies to the west of the fort.
 It is made of white sandstone and comprises three domes each with a minaret.
 There is also a mausoleum of Habsh Khan, the daroga or the superintendent of works of Sher Shah.